This post was originally written in 2008 but has been updated in 2018 as a result of further information becoming available.

 No-one on the committee could shed any light on this at the time.
-However….I happened to meet a member of Stafford Photographic Society (Gillian Jones) whilst judging the Midland Club Championships in Leicester a few weeks ago.
+However….I happened to meet a member of Stafford Photographic Society (Gillian Jones) whilst judging the Midland Club Championships in Leicester.
 The following week I was actually booked to give a talk at Stafford PS and Gillian arrived with a gift for me.
-Gillian has had a number of Directories of Photographers published and it turned out that her gift was a copy of “Lancashire Professional Photographers 1840-1940.”
+Gillian has published a number of Directories of Photographers and it turned out that her gift was a copy of “Lancashire Professional Photographers 1840-1940.”
 The ISBN for this book is 0 9523011 5 6 and it is currently available from Amazon.
-It was a very kind gesture and I asked her to sign the book for me, which she was happy to do.
+It was a very kind gesture and I asked her to sign the book, which she was happy to do.

 As soon as I got home I was keen to look up Mr Beverley of Blackpool and sure enough, there he was….with an address in Church Street Blackpool from 1879-1882 and 1885-1890 and again, with his son, from 1892-1895.
 But there was an earlier entry for Mr Beverley, at his premises in Yorkshire Street Oldham from 1869-1876, the time during which he won the first prize in our Oldham PS competition shortly after the formation of the Society in 1867.
 In the book there is also a reproduction of one of Beverley’s cards of slightly different design but also showing the OPS first prize stamps.